garrandall/popular-music-data/tracks/ride-ace-hood-trey-songz.md

 Cant take them deep relations, baby just keep it patient Shawty know what I do
 Shawty know who I be
-You know im in these streets the only way that we gon eat I keep it gutta never cut her when we in them sheets
+You know I'm in these streets the only way that we gon eat I keep it gutta never cut her when we in them sheets
-I get sum cutta grap the duffle then im in the streets Come back with bundles pimp a half a g and louie v
+I get sum cutta grap the duffle then I'm in the streets Come back with bundles pimp a half a g and louie v
 But you aint trippin never question bout a nigga g
-We keep it real aint no other that could fill ya sneak's I ride for you, you ride for me that's where we need to be I hold you down, you hold me down and I fulfill your dreams Your my beyonce im hova won't you ride with me
+We keep it real aint no other that could fill ya sneak's I ride for you, you ride for me that's where we need to be I hold you down, you hold me down and I fulfill your dreams Your my beyonce I'm hova won't you ride with me

-Even though im in the streets
+Even though I'm in the streets
 You know exactly what I do
 When I chase this paper
 You aint gotta wait for me to bring it back home to you